abellisco/liscolab/index.md

 ### Free-RTOS-Plus-CLI-vESP32

-THis is a modified version of the FreeRTOS+CLI(c) library, that runs on ESP32.
+This is a modified version of the FreeRTOS+CLI(c) library, that runs on ESP32.
 It can be included as an Arduino library, and it is the basis of the interactive Arduino sketches found in this repository.